Harlem and the rest of Upper Manhattan are best known for their brownstones and other pre-war architectural styles.

 Year: 1967

 Reminiscent of Le Corbusier's church at Ronchamp, this building is a spectacular modern sight in the Sugar Hill historic district, an area better known for its beautiful old brownstones.
-Along with the Calhoun School on the Upper West Side, it is considered one of architect Costas Machlouzarides's signature works.
+Along with the Calhoun School on the Upper West Side, the church is considered one of architect Costas Machlouzarides's signature works.

 Fort Washington to Wadsworth Aves between W 166th and W 167th Sts